roshii/brane/README.md

 TBD

 ## System Features
-### 4.1 Connect to cryptocurrencies exchanges
+### 4.1 Live data service
 4.1.1   Description and Priority
+Priority level: High
-It allows the system to connect to cryptocurrencies exchanges and read data provided by their public and private API.
+It allows the system to connect to cryptocurrencies exchanges and wallets to retreive user's balances and exchange rates.
 4.1.2   Stimulus/Response Sequences
-Connection to exchanges are triggerred by system sartup which it constently feed with real time data.
+Connection is initiated on system sartup;
+Data is refreshed as often as possible.
 4.1.3   Functional Requirements
 TBD
-### 4.2 Connect to cryptocurrencies wallets
+### 4.2 Historical data service
 4.2.1   Description and Priority
-It allows the system to connect to cryptocurrencies wallets to read balances 4.2.2   Stimulus/Response Sequences
-Balances are retreived from wallet on system startup and updated minutely 4.2.3   Functional Requirements
-TBD
-### 4.3 Store historical data
-4.2.1   Description and Priority
-It allows the system to save data obtained from exchanges and wallets 4.2.2   Stimulus/Response Sequences
+It allows the system to save data obtained from exchanges and wallets
-Data is stored in a database as soon as received.
+4.2.2   Stimulus/Response Sequences
+Live data service initiates historical data service;
+Balances and exchange rates are recorded once per minute.
 4.2.3   Functional Requirements
 TBD
 ### 4.3 Other features
 TBD

 ## Other Nonfunctional Requirements
 ### 5.1 Performance Requirements